SoftUni-Internal/interactive-content/EN/00-DOM/02-DOM-Methods.md

 They are an **additional tool**, which is very useful in a software engineer's job.

-DOM methods are **actions that can be performed on HTML elements, and change them.**
+DOM methods are **actions that can be performed on HTML elements and change them.**

-DOM properties are **information, that can be received and changed.**
+DOM properties are **information that can be received and changed.**

 [/slide]